Flying Dragons (gang): Activities

-The Flying Dragons allegedly maintained significant operations across Chinatowns in the United States and in Hong Kong.
-Much like other gangs, the Flying Dragons were heavily involved in the illegal drug trade, including heroin.
+The Flying Dragons allegedly maintained significant operations across Chinatowns across in the United States and in British Hong Kong.
+Much like other Triad gangs, the Flying Dragons ran illegal Pai gow and Fan-Tan clubs while also offering high interest loans to those with illegal gambling debts via loan sharks.
+In the mid-1980's the gang got heavily involved with the importation and distribution of narcotics, primarily ultra high purity heroin sourced from associates in the Far East.
+The gang often clashed with rivals, such as a December 1982 gun attack against the White Tigers and the Free Masons at the Golden Star Restaurant on East Broadway, which resulted in 3 deaths and 8 people being rushed to hospital with gunshot wounds.

 Flying Dragons leader Johnny Eng, also known as "Onionhead", was charged and convicted in 1992 of masterminding an international heroin importing scheme.
 Federal prosecutors alleged evidence against Eng including 300 pounds of heroin shipped to New York in stuffed animals, strapped to couriers, and sealed in steel machines used to wash bean sprouts.

 In 1994, in what law-enforcement officials called a major blow to the largest and last of the traditional criminal gangs in Chinatown, 33 suspected members of the Flying Dragons were indicted on federal racketeering charges.
 Sources described these charges as three murders, 12 attempted murders, heroin trafficking, illegal gambling, arson, extortion, and robberies that stretched from Manhattan into Brooklyn and Queens.